jasonryanpoon/Free-RTOS-Traffic-Light-System/README.md

 # Free-RTOS-Traffic-Light-System

+Completed in Spring 2020.

-Designed a one-way traffic light simulation on an STM32F4 Discovery board using an implementation of FreeRTOS.
+Designed and developed a one-way traffic light simulation on an STM32F4 Discovery board using an implementation of FreeRTOS.